frequencylost/anime-franchise-collections/README.md

 The logs will list every cluster, its size, and the chosen name.
 No Plex writes happen.

+## Logs and cluster report

+After every run, two files are written to `/config/logs/`:

+- `run-YYYYMMDD-HHMMSS.log` — full DEBUG-level log of the run, including every relation union the script made.
+Older logs are rotated; the most recent 10 are kept (override with `LOG_KEEP=N`).
+- `clusters_report.json` — the most useful file for auditing results.
+  Lists every cluster, the chosen collection name, every member's AniList ID + title, and which Plex items are in the cluster.
+Open it in any text editor or JSON viewer.

+Use the cluster report to spot unexpected groupings (see Troubleshooting).

 ## Caches

 - `/config/cache/plexanibridge.json` — PlexAniBridge mapping data,